Ways to Fix ‘Duplicate Without User-Selected Canonical’ Status in Google Search Console

 Here's an example of setting up 301 redirects in WordPress.

-You can login to Indexly.ai, go to "Instant Indexing," and scroll through the pages.
+- You can log in to Indexly.ai, go to "Instant Indexing," and scroll through the pages.
 This will display the pages that have errors.

 Conclusion